The Transpher B Study: A Phase 1/2 Clinical Trial of ABO-101

 About the Study

-MPS IIIB, or Sanfilippo syndrome type B, is caused by a build-up of toxic sugars called glycosaminoglycans (GAGs) because of a mutation in the gene encoding the NAGLU enzyme.
-The study involves a one-time intravenous administration of ABO-101 using an adeno-associated virus vector 9 (AAV9) to deliver a normal copy of the NAGLU gene.
+Sanfilippo syndrome type B, or MPS IIIB, is caused by a build-up of toxic sugars called glycosaminoglycans (GAGs) because of a mutation in the gene encoding the NAGLU enzyme.
+The study involves a one-time intravenous administration of ABO-101 using an adeno-associated virus vector (AAV) to deliver a normal copy of the NAGLU gene.
 The delivery of the normal NAGLU gene may allow cells to produce the NAGLU enzyme responsible for breaking down GAGs.
 After treatment, patients are followed for 24 months to assess safety and efficacy.

 Nationwide Children's Hospital